KeyurGamit11/LMS/README.md

 Features
 Add Book: Add new books to the library.

-Borrow Book: Borrow a book from the library if it's available.
+Borrow Book: Borrow a book from the library if it's available..

 Return Book: Return a borrowed book to the library.

 Display Books: Show the list of available and borrowed books in the library.

 ![image](https://github.com/user-attachments/assets/dd9b0cb3-492b-49a6-a8f6-7f0d2becf08b)